sproutfund/field-guide/community-building/campaigns/index.md

 1. How soon do you want things to happen?
 2. How often do your activities need to take place?
 3. What useful milestones might you set?
-4. What external milestones might influence or impact your activities?
+4. What external milestones might accelerate or inhibit your activities?

 ### 💪 Organizers